allan-bonadio/squishy_electron_4/docGen/docSrc/intro/intro1.md

 They have a fuzzy wave packet; but the packet is circling the nucleus endlessly.
 This is called an **electron shell**.
-In order to be stable, there has to be a whole number of cycles around the circumference of the orbit; zero cycles for ground-state hydrogen or helium, 1 cycle for the second and third rows of the periodic table, and 2 cycles for the fourth and fifth row.
+In order to be stable, there has to be a whole number of cycles around the circumference of the orbit; zero cycles for ground-state hydrogen, 1 cycle for the first orbit up,
+2 cycles for the second orbit, and on up.
 This is where the word **quantum** comes from;
-the wavelength has to be quantized - a whole number of waves, with no fractions.
+the electron wavelength has to be quantized - a whole number of waves, with no fractions.